 Most of all I was angry at myself for being angry, because I knew the taunts and occasional assaults were the result of minds supersaturated in a field of normality politics that excludes all – even those who embrace the rhetoric.
 I knew that centerfolds poisoned minds.
 I knew that money affords things not available to all.
 I knew that it wasn’t as much about me as it was about the relentless stream of messages that proclaim how we and others should be.
 And I knew these things deep in my soul, but that doesn’t change the effects of cruelty or the brutality of self-hate.
 It doesn’t mitigate the moments where you desperately wish to be someone different.

 In the end it came down to a decision – lose the weight or continue to break myself down in front of glass and in the lonely corners where folks couldn’t see (and sometimes where they could).
 Now, that sounds simple.
 I want to clarify that the decision, the journey, the maintenance … none of it is simple.
 It is mired in hard choices, demands for resources, and new sets of shame and guilt alongside celebration.
 It is, quite simply, a road you never stop walking.
 It is a voice that carries, and it is rich and terrible in both beauty and trauma.

-Stevie N. Berberick is a doctoral candidate in the College of Communications at The Pennsylvania State University.
-Stevie often finds herself hostessing solitary dance parties in the kitchen, playing with her chocolate lab Serenity, or romancing a tattoo machine at the local zap shop -- when she's not reading, researching, and/or writing, that is.
+Stevie N. Berberick is an Assistant Professor of Communication Arts at Washington and Jefferson College.
+Stevie often finds themself hostessing solitary dance parties in the kitchen, hanging out with her furrmiliars (Ivy and Halle), or playing with alchemy while electroforming jewelry -- when they're not reading, researching, and/or writing, that is.